P-p-H-d/mlib/doc/DEV.md

 Add printf of interresting values in the debugged function.

-2) Preprocess the library and then compile the preprocessed file:
+2) Preprocess the library and then compile the preprocessed file like this:

           cc -std=c99 -E test-file.c > test-file.i
           perl -pi -e 's/;/;\n/g' test-file.i